Do the Hebrew Scriptures actually say this anywhere?

 Similarly, Psalm 22 says in verse 6 (Hebrew, verse 7), “But I am a worm and not a man, scorned by mankind and despised by the people.”
 David said this of himself as a righteous sufferer, but when Jesus quoted this Psalm on the cross, the implication was that he was the ultimate example of such a suffering individual.
 Note that in Acts 2:30–31, David is called a prophet, though he is not normally included in the writing prophets of the Old Testament: “Being therefore a prophet… he foresaw and spoke about the resurrection of the Messiah.”
 Similarly, Acts 4:24 speaks of God “who through the mouth of our father David, your servant, said by the Holy Spirit,” followed by a quotation from Psalm 2.
 So David could also be included among Matthew’s “prophets.”

 Less likely is the idea that this is a wordplay on netzer, Hebrew for branch, in Isaiah 11:1.
 The wordplay only works in Hebrew, not in Greek (the language of Matthew).
-And it is not the case that multiple prophets spoke of the Messiah as a branch, nor that they stated that he “would be called” by that name.
+And it is not the case that multiple prophets spoke of the Messiah as a branch using the word netzer—only Isaiah 11:1 uses that word, while other possible messianic mentions of a “branch” use tzemach.
+Nor did they state that he “would be called” by that name.
 The explanation that it refers to the Messiah’s lowliness and status as a despised person fits Matthew’s usage perfectly.

 1. R. T. France, The Gospel of Matthew (New International Commentary on the New Testament), (Grand Rapids: Eerdmans), 95.